EwD-Project/EwD-Public/Reading_Rules.md

 ### [L3+] Sub-Rule 3.4 – Stress-Magnet Suffixes

-Stress-magnet suffixes attract the S1 to the _previous syllable_.
+Stress-magnet suffixes always attract the S1 to the _previous syllable_.
 The two default stress-magnet suffixes in EwD are “-ion” and “-ian”.

 > E.g. (L3):
 >